 Alcohol can cause a person to engage in riskier behaviors and activities.
 They may choose to do things that put themselves or those around them in danger.
 In fact, this is where driving under the influence (DUI) comes into the picture.

 Many women will continue getting behind the wheel after drinking or two.
 For example, if she has to pick up her child from school, she may see being a little bit drunk and driving as a lesser evil than not picking up her child at all.
 Unfortunately, she may not be able to gauge how drunk she actually is.
 If you’ve ever found yourself in a dangerous situation because of drinking, you might have a problem with alcohol.

 9. Drinking Regardless of Health Issues

 Long-term alcohol abuse is harder on a woman’s body than it is on a man’s body.
 Even if a woman drinks less than a man and for a shorter period of time, the adverse effects of drinking will hit her earlier than they will affect a man.
 When a woman continues to drink despite experiencing medical or mental health issues like a co-occurring disorder, she likely struggles with an addiction to alcohol.
-In fact, this is considered a sure sign of alcoholism.
+In fact, this is considered a sure sign of AUD.
 This is especially true if drinking is the root cause of health problems.

 10. Getting a DUI

 While not a part of the diagnostic criteria, it is common for people with addiction to run out of luck and get caught drinking and driving.
 A DUI is a lot more serious than what most people make it out to be.
 Many long-term consequences follow a DUI.
 Those who are convicted may face jail time and hefty fines.